 Construction Update

-To continue our vital work of safeguarding our waterways, Melbourne Water is set to begin work to enhance the Mill Park Wetlands, located in The Lakes Reserve in South Morang.
+To continue our vital work of safeguarding our waterways, Melbourne Water is enhancing the Mill Park Wetlands, located in The Lakes Reserve in South Morang.

 About this project